johanley/covid-19-canada/data/md/about.md

 NS: Their terms are ambiguous.
 I'm almost certain that, in this context, *test* is really *person/case*.

-PE (and YT): *Total cases* is a count of people, while *Negative results* seems to be a count of test results.
+PE (and YT): *Total cases* is a count of people, while *Negative results* seems to be a count of people, not test results.

 ## Miscellaneous oddities in the data: